 Momentum used to update the moving means and standard

 deviations with renorm.
-Unlike momentum, this affects training and
+Unlike momentum, this affects training

-the means and variances for inference.
+to get the means and variances for inference.

 if None or True, use a faster, fused implementation if possible.